Colonia (United States): Etymology

 The Spanish word colonia means a 'colony' or 'community'.
 In Mexican Spanish, it is specifically a 'residential quarter [of a city]', and a colonia proletaria is a shantytown.
 In Spanglish, the English-Spanish mix, colonia began to be used to refer primarily to Mexican neighborhoods about thirty years ago.
 A 1977 study uses the term colonia to describe rural desert settlements with inadequate infrastructure and unsafe housing stock.
 Since these Hispanic neighborhoods were less affluent, the word also connoted poverty and substandard housing.
 In the 1990s, colonias became a common American English name for the slums that developed on both sides of the Mexico–United States border.

 The history of the word colonias in the United States, and its interpretation through politics, suggests that places called colonias are not to be perceived as natural or prosperous communities.
 In many parts of Texas, Spanish-language terms are often used to frame and highlight a class difference.

-The term colonia is an essential symbol for public policy in the United States, and this Spanish name is a critical component for constructing public and policy attention, underscoring the settlements' differences and labelling them as racialized and distinct places, which has a powerful way of constructing and reinforcing marginality.
+The term colonia is an essential symbol for public policy in the United States, and this Spanish name is a critical component for constructing public and policy attention, underscoring the settlements' differences and labeling them as racialized and distinct places, which has a powerful way of constructing and reinforcing marginality.